MICROBIAL ADAPTATIONS TO DROUGHT (WAGNER LAB)

 I am studying where and why microbes preferentially colonize specific plant compartments.
 Preliminary results show that some microbiome members regulate colonization of other microbiome members and that physical niche selections maybe driven more by competition rather than physical and biochemical differences between host compartments.

-THE MICROBIOME AND PLANT DISEASES
+THE MICROBIOME AND PLANT DISEASES (ROPER LAB)

 The microbiome has the potential to interact with pathogens directly by promoting, impeding, or blocking colonization of the host, or indirectly by provoking a plant response, aiding in host nutrient acquisition, increasing plant growth capabilities, or transforming into secondary or opportunistic pathogens.
 Microbes may play dual and temporal roles within a pathosystem.
 These beneficial or injurious interaction with the host and/or pathogen very likely plays essential roles in disease development and plant protection.